Indonesia: Banda + Raja Ampat - Oct-Nov 2015

 My fellow divers and I finally disembark on October 30, 2015 in Banda Neira, for a sightseeing excursion.
 On the program: visit of the small museum, nutmeg plantations and the Belgica fort ...

-Banda Neira is at the same time the name of the island, the port and the administrative capital of the archipelago which has ten islands in all (only six-seven are inhabited).
+Banda Neira is the name of the island, the harbor and the administrative capital of the archipelago which has ten islands in all (only six-seven are inhabited).
 This is where almost half of the 14,000 inhabitants of the Banda archipelago live.
-It is here that we discover the bloody colonial history of the spice islands (clove, cinnamon, nutmeg), which were fought over by the Spanish, Portuguese, English and Dutch in the 16th century.e and XVIIe centuries.
+It is here that we discover the bloody colonial history of the spice islands (cloves, cinnamon, nutmeg), which were fought over by the Spanish, Portuguese, English and Dutch, in the XVIe and XVIIe centuries.
 At that time, the Moluccan archipelago was the only place where the precious nutmeg grew.
-So precious, it was worth its weight in gold...
+So precious, that it was worth its weight in gold...

-Banda Neira is today a large and peaceful town, where you can still see old Dutch colonial buildings, erected at the time of the almighty power of the Netherlands. la VOC, the Dutch East India Company.
+Banda Neira is today a big and peaceful village, where you can still see old Dutch colonial buildings, built at the time of the omnipotence of la VOC, the Dutch East India Company.

 There are several schools, administrative buildings, a mosque, small shops, a diving centre, a tiny airport, a few guesthouses and hotels...